chobolife/study_english/bread_barbershop/Season_1/08_Butter_Fingers.md

 - Cookie fell on a bathtub.
 - Someone call an ambulance.
 * * *
 - Listen, Butter.
 Every time you slip up, we lose precious filming time.
-Maybe you just not cut off a movie.
+Maybe you're just not cut out for a movie.
 - It's a shame someone so handsome can't act.
 - I told the director he should have hired margarine instead.
 * * *
 - Do you want skin as shiny as mine?
 Moisturize with canola cream.
 - What a handsome guy!
 If only I could have his looks for one day.
 - Please he's not that great.
 Back in my day I was a handsome loaf.
 Way better than this guy.
-- I heard Butter can't act, and that's why they haven't stuck doing commercials.
+- I heard Butter can't act, and that's why they have him stuck doing commercials.
 - That can't be!
 Nobody that handsome could be bad at anything at all.
 Those rumors aren't real.
 - Whatevs.
 - Is this the shop of Bread Barber?